arkime/arkime/CONTRIBUTING.md

 * Move to the Arkime viewer directory
 * Run `npm ci`
-* Move back up to the top level Moloch directory
+* Move back up to the top level Arkime directory
 * Run `npm run viewer:test`
 * Now browse to the app at `http://localhost:8123`

-If you want to run Moloch in non-anonymous mode:
+If you want to run Arkime in non-anonymous mode:
-* Move to the top level Moloch directory
+* Move to the top level Arkime directory
-* run `npm run viewer:addtestuser`
-* run `npm run viewer:dev`
+* run `npm run viewer:dev` this will automatically add an admin user (username: admin, password: admin)

 > :clock1: _On first load, you will likely see this message: "No results or none that match your search within your time range."
 This is because the data that was loaded is from all time ranges, so make sure you search for ALL times ranges._